fermyon/developer/content/spin/v2/dynamic-configuration.md

   --scope $KV_SCOPE
 ```

-4. Go to the [Azure Key Vault variable test example](https://github.com/fermyon/spin/tree/main/examples/azure-key-vault-variable-test) application.
+4. Go to the [Azure Key Vault variable provider example](https://github.com/fermyon/enterprise-architectures-and-patterns/tree/main/application-variable-providers/azure-key-vault-provider) application.
 5. Replace Tokens in `runtime_config.toml`

-The `azure-key-vault-variable-test` application contains a `runtime_config.toml` file.
+The `azure-key-vault-provider` application contains a `runtime_config.toml` file.
 Replace all tokens (e.g. `$KV_NAME$`) with the corresponding shell variables you created in the previous steps.

-6. Build and run the `azure-key-vault-variable-test` app:
+6. Build and run the `azure-key-vault-provider` app:

 <!-- @selectiveCpy -->